Dylanlicho/GLAFront/README.md

 ### Available bids
 Available bids are listing in the auction page, their endDate is written in red when the date has passed.

+### Bidding
+Anyone connected and not owner of the article can bid on it, the highest current bid is shown next to "Prix actuel :".
+If none, the starting price is displayed instead of the highest bid.

 ## Related repositories

 The back-end application is located at https://github.com/Dylanlicho/apde-back-spring .